-A good follow-on after Footprints would be Sonlight’s Core F – Eastern Hemisphere Nations or Core G – World History or any other Sonlight Core you fancy.
+For international social studies, after Footprints you could use any of the following: Sonlight’s Core F – Eastern Hemisphere Nations or Core G – World History or any other Sonlight Core you fancy.

 Otherwise, read aloud whichever books you would like to with your children.

-Age 15 or older – Online GED classes
+Age 16 or older – Online GED Prep™

 Initially, candidates take a practice test in each subject and the programme then presents you with a customised series of lessons for you to follow to make sure that you develop those skills that you need in order to pass each subject.
 No wasting time on topics you have already mastered.

-For example, in maths, the programme will show you that you have mastered fractions, but you need to work on exponents and graphs before you will be ready to ace the GED® math test!
+For example, (see below) in maths, the programme will show you that you have mastered Polynomials, but you need to work on Systems of Equations before you will be ready to ace the GED® math test!

 No More Stress, It’s Under Control